Nancypatel1103/ComplianceClient/APINGER_SERVICES/Apinger_Service.md

 Apinger is used to connect two CEs to one PE.
 Apinger is required for IP tracking when configuring devices. it shows "1/1" in the peer's states, indicating one reachable peer.

 ## How to Apinger Service
-1. Go to beta1. hi-clouds (https://beta1.hi-clouds.com/login) and SIGN IN by entering the admin permission username and password.
+1. Go to beta1. hi-clouds (https://beta1.hi-clouds.com/login) and **SIGN IN** by entering the admin permission username and password.

    ![image 1](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/2cc0e784-0192-4715-867d-f61a6e99dfb6)

-2. When you SIGN IN, you will reach the dashboard by default.
+2. When you **SIGN IN**, you will reach the dashboard by default.

     ![image 2](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/fe76c624-cb89-439a-8568-08dcf4d70185)

-3. Then Click on the CE Devices menu located on the left side.
+3. Then Click on the **CE Devices** menu located on the left side.

    ![image 3](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/2c605c5d-5b66-4a7a-ad35-dc671b0f7e1a)

-4. You will click on CE Devices, and there you will see a list of Devices.
+4. You will click on **CE Devices**, and there you will see a list of Devices.

     ![image 4](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/f4b86a92-01a6-49b9-be08-2c3624d80c4e)

 5. Link two CE with one PE.
 For **Ex: CE Hub and Manual-testing**.
-How linking anyway is  https://github.com/Nancypatel1103/ComplianceClient/blob/a0b03084bc4112196a649933c960ef1504cb5767/CLOUD_GATEWAY/CLOUD_GATEWAY.MD understood here.
+How linking anyway is  https://github.com/Nancypatel1103/ComplianceClient/blob/a0b03084bc4112196a649933c960ef1504cb5767/CLOUD_GATEWAY/CLOUD_GATEWAY.MD understood here

    ![image 5](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/1f738ecc-ba99-4eba-98fa-d8bc5783f506)

-6. Then go to your device.
+6. Then go to your **Device**.

    ![image 6](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/89c77d41-ce0d-4ebd-a65c-dcdba90f4d32)

-7. Click on Terminal located on the right side.
+7. Click on **Terminal** located on the right side.

    ![image 7](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/48eb1b56-7008-40a1-902c-4b0620bb33cd)